-In accordance with the procedure in Division 1 of Part 3 of the FSANZ Act, the Authority's consideration of Application A1219 will include one round of public consultation following an assessment and the preparation of a draft variation and associated assessment summary.
-A call for submissions (including the draft variation) will be open for a six-week period.
+In accordance with the procedure in Division 1 of Part 3 of the FSANZ Act, the Authority's consideration of Application A1219 included one round of public consultation following an assessment and the preparation of a draft variation and associated assessment summary.
+Submissions were called for on 16 June 2022 for a six-week consultation period.